neuroeddu/Auto-qPCR/README.md

 1. navigate to the folder 'website/Auto-q-pcr-frontend'.
 You must be within the local-GUI folder or the program won't run.
 $ cd website/Auto-q-pcr-frontend/

-2. install requirments or create a virtual enviroment.
+2. create a virtual environment and install requirements, and run the program.
---- add instructions -----
+$ run.sh

 3. in command line type: python main.py  - this will run the program
 $ python main.py